 Dietetic Internship Certificate

 Selecting the Cedar Crest dietetic internship certificate program as part of your preparation for the Registered Dietitian exam is a smart move.
-Established in 2010, Cedar Crest College’s highly competitive dietetic internship program provides a comprehensive background and essential experiences both in the classroom and in the community.
+Established in 2010, Cedar Crest College’s highly competitive, fully accredited dietetic internship program provides a comprehensive background and essential experiences both in the classroom and in the community.
 Our program:

 - Enrolls 25 students annually, including 10 onsite and 15 through Cedar Crest’s distance learning platform